 class events including , World Cup bobsled and luge, the Ironman

 Triathalon, international figure skating, Empire State Games and

 the "I Love NY" Horse Shows.

-artistic and cultural attractions.
+of historic, artistic and cultural attractions.

 for the best hotel deals in the High Peaks / Lake Placid Region

 of the Adirondacks and get a great rate!